Synthird/trigonometric-reciprocal-identities/lua/README.md

 ### trigreciprocal.sec(angleinradians: number) | Returns a number in radians

+- The reciprocal of cos.
-Returns the secant of angleinradians.
+- Returns the secant of angleinradians.

 $sec(number) ={{1} \over {cos(number)}}$